Eating high protein fish improves our health in many ways.

 A healthy diet should include the right amounts of nutrients including protein.

-After all, protein is responsible and used for maintaining a lot of the body’s structure and function.
+Protein helps maintain a lot of the body’s structure and function.

 Like salmon, tuna is a hotshot fish and an attractive choice for fish eaters.
 Why wouldn’t it be?